International, environmental and space law

 If you have any doubt about the suitability of the module, please speak to an adviser.

-You might find the following resources are useful preparation for this module:
+You might find the following resources useful in preparation for this module:

 You’ll have access to a module website, which includes: